Visualize Your Budget with Progress Bars

 Turning Progress Bars On and Off

-To turn progress bars on or off in your budget, click toggle between the options in your budget toolbar.
+To turn progress bars on or off in your budget, you can toggle between the options in your budget toolbar.

 You can also choose your progress bar setting as you're picking a new theme for your budget.